prihafin/structural/readme.md

 # structural
-library to unify binary format declarations to a single c-like syntax
+Library to unify binary format declarations to a single c-like syntax

+Written in JavaScript, requires [nodejs](https://nodejs.org/en/) installed on the target computer

 ## install with

 `npm install git+http://github.com/prihafin/structural -g`

 - note the -g to install it as global